imranhayat/boiler-plate/README.md

 ```
 Gem Rolify Settings

-> If you want to add more roles add them manually or using seeds file.
+> If you want to add more roles add them manually or using seeds file or you can create a CRUD for youself.

 Omniauth Settings